A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: An Application to the Ruin Problem

-The above lemma implies that in order to avoid ruin a.s. we have to choose the stochastic premium rate $c(\vT)$ in such a way that the {\bf conditional net profit condition}
+Lemma \ref{psi1} implies that in order to avoid a $P$-a.s. ruin we have to choose the stochastic premium rate $c(\vT)$ in such a way that the conditional net profit condition \hyperlink{cnpc}{$\big(\text{cnpc}(P,\vT)\big)$} is fulfilled.